noejon/tamagot-cli/README.md

 [terminal-kit](https://github.com/cronvel/terminal-kit) allows us to change the background color of the terminal and to display using different colors.
 With more time, this would be a nice touch to make this hard game more friendly.

-### Rules message

-The rules message at the start of the game is not very explanatory.
-This would probably be a simple task to pick up next for a small win.

 ## Final note

 The game is winnable.
 Hard, but winnable.